maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Artificial Payload
+# Payload Format

-The artificial payload is generated for each STREAM or each DATAGRAM packet.
-The payload format MUST allow the payload receiver to identify data loss, data reordering, estimate transmission delay and receiving jitter.
+A payload of a specific format {{payload-structure}} MUST be artificially generated to enable the calculation of performance metrics at the receiver side.

 ~~~
    0                   1                   2                   3